-Phoenix-Award BIOS help and simulation
+Phoenix-Award BIOS help and support

 - Arrow keys used to navigate.

-- PgUp and PgDn keys are used to change values.
+- PgUp and PgDn keys change values.

 Another commonly accessed area of the BIOS, the Advanced BIOS Features section enables a user to change numerous settings in their computers BIOS.